 The numbers tell the story of why investors are piling in.
 Databricks' annualized revenue exceeded $5.4 billion for the January quarter, representing 65% year-over-year growth while delivering positive free cash flow.
 That's a meaningful acceleration from the 50% growth rate the company forecast back in June.
 AI products now generate $1.4 billion in annualized revenue on their own, according to the company's statement.

 "We weren't sure we're going to actually be able to raise all of the five," Ghodsi told CNBC, noting that it can take months for venture capital to reflect major shifts in public equity markets.
-Goldman Sachs, Glade Brook Capital, Morgan Stanley, Neuberger Berman, and the Qatar Investment Authority joined the round that was first at over $4 billion.
+Goldman Sachs, Glade Brook Capital, Morgan Stanley, Neuberger Berman, and the Qatar Investment Authority joined the round that was first announced in December at over $4 billion.